-Acknowledging that this St. Patrick’s Day feels very different, Guinness has shared a powerful message of care and resilience, and pledged to donate $500,000 to help communities where they live, work, and celebrate during this difficult time.
+Acknowledging that St. Patrick’s Day 2020 was going to be very different, Guinness shared a powerful message of care and resilience, and pledged to donate $500,000 to help communities where they live, work, and celebrate during this difficult time.

 In response to the question “So what do you really need for some St. Paddy’s Day cheer?” the video recommends: “A pint?
 Sure, we’ll take one.
 Some corned beef?
 Yeah, if you’re offering.
 Irish music?
 We’ll sing along.
 A big parade?
 Don’t worry, we’ll march again.
 On St. Patrick’s Day, we’re all Irish, but let’s not forget that every day we’re all human.”